-In contrast to the economic evaluation where VAT is excluded, VAT at the appropriate rate should be applied to the relevant costs when estimating budget impact.(25) Value-added tax (VAT) is charged on goods and services provided within the state, and is controlled by national and European law.
-VAT rates vary from 0% to 23% (correct as of September 2013) depending on the classification of the product.
-For example, the VAT rate for oral medicines is 0% whereas non-oral medicines (including topical preparations and injectables) attract VAT at a rate of 23% (correct as of September 2013).
+In contrast to the economic evaluation where value-added tax (VAT) is excluded, VAT at the appropriate rate should be applied to the relevant costs when estimating the budget impact.
+VAT is charged on goods and services provided within the State, and is controlled by national and European law.
+VAT rates vary from 0% to 23% (correct as of August 2024) depending on the classification of the product.(19) For example, the VAT rate for oral drugs is 0% whereas non-oral drugs (including topical preparations and injectables) attract VAT at a rate of 23% (correct as of August 2024).